philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 I boosted the resolution to 1620x1620 and the FPS stabilized at 110 FPS.
 That is 120 FPS with a very consistent pattern of lag spikes.
 For the remainder of the benchmark, I switched between 1200x1200 and 1440x1440 as desired.

+macOS also had problems with the BVH update process breaking down earlier than the render process.
+In one instance, the entire application broke down at 160M atoms.
+I switched to 150M atoms and noticed an unavoidable FPS drop to 60 FPS during the loading sequence.
+However, the application could chonk 1M atoms/frame easily at 120M atoms while retaining 120 FPS during the loading.

 TODO: Create and link a YouTube video in a future commit.